xuefeicao/cdn/README.md

 ```
 python setup.py install
 ```

+If you experience problems related to installing the dependency Matplotlib on OSX, please see https://matplotlib.org/faq/osx_framework.html

 ### Intro to our package
 After installing our package locally, try to import CDN in your python environment and learn about package's function.
 ```